axiomhq/next-axiom/README.md

 For more information, check out the [official documentation](https://axiom.co/docs).

+## Features

+- Send Web Vitals from your Next.js application to Axiom for insights into site performance.
+- Send structured logs from your pages, components and routes.

 ## Installation

-### Using Vercel Integration

-Make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed.
-Once it is done, perform the steps below:
+> **Note**:
+Using Next.js 12?
+Check out our [compatibility package](./packages/next12-axiom/README.md).
+If are upgrading to Next.js 13, check out the [next-axiom upgrade guide](#upgrade-to-nextjs-13).

-- In your Next.js project, run install `next-axiom` as follows:
+In your Next.js project, install next-axiom:

 ```sh
 npm install --save next-axiom
 ```

-- In the `next.config.js` file, wrap your Next.js config in `withAxiom` as follows:
+In the `next.config.ts` file, wrap your Next.js config in `withAxiom` as follows:

 ```js
 const { withAxiom } = require('next-axiom');